 But before you get too happy about Reddit, you should know that’s one of the most “Brutal” social networks in existence.

 Why is that?

-Well, the users also known as “Redditors” are a bit too much to handle for some people, they are either trolling, judgemental, talk crap or are brutally honest about you or your service and this can make your marketing campaign on Reddit worthless.
+Well, the users also known as “Redditors” are a bit too much to handle for some people, they are either trolling, judgemental, talk crap, or are brutally honest about you or your service and this can make your marketing campaign on Reddit worthless.

-But you should always be careful about how you try and advertise your website because they can smell the bullshit quick and the whole campaign could backfire on you if they start leaving you nasty comments.
+But you should always be careful about how you try and advertise your website because they can smell the BS quick and the whole campaign could backfire on you if they start leaving you nasty comments.